sabidhasan/courses/notes/nest-js/nestjs.md

 3. Global app-level pipes used for all requests configured when starting app instance

-To validate data, the built in `ValidationPipe` can be used at the route handler level, along with installing `class-validator` and `class-transform` packages .
+To validate data, the built in `ValidationPipe` can be used at the route handler level, along with installing `class-validator` and `class-transform` packages.

+## Object Relational Mapping - Entities and Repositories

+TypeORM is the preferred ORM for NestJS, due to its strong Typescript support.
+NestJS TypeORM module must be installed for working with TypeORM.
+There are two classes for ORM:

+- An **entity**, which is a class decorated by `@Entity()` from type-orm and extends `BaseEntity` represents the entity in the database

+- A **repository** is a class decorated by `EntityRepository` and extends `Repository` is a helper class for doing actual DB operations with an entity from the Service

+Repository can be injected into the service via dependency injection, and added as an import in the module.

+The separation of concerns is:

+- **Controller** - handles requests and calls service methods
+- **Service** - orchestrates logic for dealing with DB operations, throws exceptions, handles high level business logic, etc. and calls the repository methods
+- **Repository** - represents the core CRUD database operations (has access to querybuilder, etc. as it extends the `Repository` class)